MicrosoftDocs/fabric-docs/docs/data-factory/format-binary.md

 ## Binary format in copy activity

-To configure delimited text format, choose your connection in the source or destination of data pipeline copy activity, and then select **Binary** in the drop-down list of **File format**.
+To configure Binary format, choose your connection in the source or destination of data pipeline copy activity, and then select **Binary** in the drop-down list of **File format**.
 Select **Settings** for further configuration of this format.

 :::image type="content" source="./media/format-common/file-settings.png" alt-text="Screenshot showing file settings button.":::